Davide-Console/cycleGAN_medical_image_adaptation/README.md

 ```

 ## Dataset
-The dataset must be organized into the following folders.
+The dataset must be positioned into the project folder.
+It must be organized into the following structure.
 ```
 project
 └── Data